What To Pack For Greece – Packing Lists For Every Season

 • At least one pair of leggings (for the ferries)

-• 1 pair Teva sandals (more on shoes below)
+• 2 pairs of my Teva sandals (more on shoes below)

 • 1 pair of flip-flops